PJ789/Syonara/README.md

 ## Tips & Tricks

  - If you're using a different keyboard, you can quickly discover your keymap.
-Make up the circuits described, connect to the columns & rows of your keyboard, and enable the debug feature in the source code (change #define DEBUG to 1 from 0).
+Make up the circuits described, connect to the columns & rows of your keyboard, and enable the debug feature in the source code (change #define DEBUG from 0 to 1).
 When you connect a serial terminal to the serial line (250000bps), your Arduino will now report which row/column it believes was pressed/released, and which key that corresponds to.
 Now go through each key on the keyboard, noting the reported row/column, and if the reported key is incorrect, rearrange the keyboard maps in the firmware.
  - Keep your wires long until you need to trim them.
-This will help you find an arrangement under the keyboard that suits
+This will help you find an arrangement under the keyboard that fits
  - Keep your circuits small & low profile...use every opportunity to avoid height/size.
 If the circuits are too high/too big to fit, that's bad.
 Measure the target deployment area, and allow 5mm room on all sides for signal wire routing.
  - Use the original circuit card as a donor for the contacts to the keyboard membrane, and solder to the test points/tracks on the circuit card.
 To do this accurately you might need a lens.
 Loupes are absolutely perfect for this job.
-Prep the card and the wire with a little solder, hold the wire on the target point, and dab briefly with a soldering iron.
+Prep the donor circuit card and the wire with a little solder, hold the wire on the target point, and dab briefly with a soldering iron.
 If you have flux that might also help; perhaps dab a little on the circuit board to encourage melting/flowing of the solder.
- - Old Centronics printer cables are a priceless source of multi-coloured wires.
+ - Old Centronics printer cables are a priceless source of multi-coloured signal wires.
 They have 25 lines, usually each with a different colour (or colour & black band).
 You can pick them up at charity shops & junk sales if you don't have one lying around.
  - attach wires to every pin of your MCU, so that you can change the wiring/pin arrangement easily once it is all in place.
 This reduces the difficultly of disassembling and reassembling if you've made a mistake.
  - Use heatshrink tube to cover the wire joints, and the end of any unused wires.
-Bend unused wires over before heatshrinking (to prevent the heatshink coming off).
+Bend unused wires over before heatshrinking (the hooked wire then prevents the heatshink coming off).
  - Use hotglue or plastic rivets to keep wires & circuit cards where you want them to be.
 Use the hotglue to hold wires onto their solder joints.
  - Cut pathways through the keyboard support walls, if necessary, using a craft knife.